Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 Replacement Authorized

-• Repair cost exceeds replacement value
+• Repair cost exceeds 50% of replacement value

 • Parts are unavailable for older models